From fine dining with waterfront views to casual eateries dishing up mind-blowing international cuisine, Noosa takes its food very seriously.

 If pizza is your thing, then look no further than El Capitano, Noosa’s coolest pizza joint.
 Mosey on in with your mates after a day at the beach and prepare yourself for mouthwatering plates of handcrafted meats and mozzarella, 72-hour fermented sourdough pizzas and all the Aperol spritz your heart desires.
 Top it all off with a spiced mango daquiri and some blood orange gelato for the ultimate treat.

 Nestled down the Noosa National Park end of Hastings Street, Locale is not to be missed.
-Pop in for a Locale Passion cocktail, and we guarantee you’ll be staying through dinner, dessert, and an espresso nightcap.
+Pop in for a Locale Passion cocktail, and we guarantee you’ll be staying through dinner, dessert and an espresso nightcap.
 Serving authentic Italian dishes, including wood-fire pizzas and a baked pumpkin, sweet potato and buffalo ricotta gnocchi that will change your life, this sophisticated restaurant feels like a hidden slice of Italy in a bustling resort town.
+An added bonus is that a bunch of their ingredients come straight from their very own Noosa farm.

 Sum Yung Guys